eeeleftheria/AI/Projects/Proj2/README.md

 food to mean better states, the 1/distance is higher and thus preferable than 1/dist' where dist is greater.
 Similarly, the distances from the ghosts should have a negative weight, since the closer a ghost is to pacman the more danger it is in.
-The power capsules are taken into consideration the same way as food pellets, but with slightly lower weights since they are not that important to eat as food pellets.
-The basic idea for these three features is that we calculate the manhattan distance to each food capsule/ghost from the state where pacman can go taking the action given.
+The basic idea for these two features is that we calculate the manhattan distance to each food/ghost from the state where pacman can go taking the action given.
 After that, we keep the minimum distance for each type and depending on how close or not it is to pacman we give the appropriate weight.
-If it is within 0 distance, it means than the next state has a food/capsule/ghost which is the best or worst case respectively.
+If it is within 0 distance, it means than the next state has a food/ghost which is the best or worst case respectively.

 The stopping penalty is enforced if the action is 'STOP'.

-When the ghosts are "scared", meaning pacman can chase and eat them, the reciprocal of the ghosts are multiplied by -3 so they have a positive effect in the end, since this situation is preferable.

 Finallly, the result also takes into consideration the score of the successor state of pacman through successorGameState.getScore(), so all of